Freeze brand: Humans

 Due to its success in livestock operations cryobranding has attracted the attention of humans in pursuit of novel body modifications.
 It remains a rare practice, with many instances carried out in an amateur setting.
 Most report pain, edema and sloughing of skin.
 Branding times vary but most are strongly overbranded, perhaps due a naive assumption that human skin requires the same brand durations as those of cattle and horses.
-Branding times up to 30 seconds have been recorded, although even 10 seconds were enough to produce a third degree cryoburn.
+Branding times up to 30 seconds have been recorded, although even 10 seconds have proved sufficient to produce a third degree cryoburn.

 This instance of a 10-second freeze brand formed the basis of the first medical report on a case of human cryobranding.
-The case involved a 33 year old woman who received a large runic cryobrand to her inner forearm.
+The case involved a 33-year-old woman who received a large runic cryobrand to her inner forearm.
 The brand was cooled in a dry ice isopropanol bath for 5 minutes and then applied to her hairless skin for 10 seconds.
 The woman developed a third degree burn at the center of the imprint and sought medical attention 18 days after being branded.
 Her wound was treated with the same protocol for thermal burns and closed approximately 8 weeks after branding and 5 weeks after treatment began.
 At six months the final brand was somewhat hyperpigmented, with a central scar from the open wound.

 The mild steel branding iron used in this case bore a combination of two vowels from the Elder Futhark alphabet, an ᛁ superimposed on a ᛟ (equivalent to the English vowels i and o).
 Ranchers strongly advise that a gap be left in a brand face where the pattern has crossing lines.
 Solid line crossings in both hot and freeze branding irons frequently overbrand stock and can lead to tissue damage that blurs the final result.
 That was the case in this report, where the runic freeze branding iron contained a crossing of three lines.

 One of the only human self-reports on a cryobranding in the scientific literature relates "a sharp tingling sensation followed by numbness" as the subject used a small cryobrand to mark his own forearm.
 There is little information regarding the safety or long-term effectiveness of human cryobranding.